yonkahlon/Zenject/README.md

 * Composition Root is started (via Awake() method)
 * Composition Root calls RegisterBindings() on all installers that are attached below it in the scene heirarchy
 * Each Installer registers different sets of dependencies directly on to the DiContainer by calling Bind<> and BindValue<> methods.
 Note that the order that this binding occurs should not matter.
-* The CR then traverses the scene heirarchy again and injects all MonoBehaviours with their dependencies.
+* The Composition Root then traverses the scene heirarchy again and injects all MonoBehaviours with their dependencies.
 Since MonoBehaviours are instantiated by Unity we cannot use constructor injection in this case and therefore field or property injection must be used (which is done by adding a [Inject] attribute to any member)
 * After filling in the scene dependencies the CR then calls `_container.Resolve` on the root object (that is, whatever is bound to IDependencyRoot).
 In most cases code does not need to be in MonoBehaviours and will be resolved this way
 * If a dependency cannot be resolved, a ZenjectResolveException is thrown

+## <a id="rules"></a>DI Rules / Guidelines / Recommendations

+* The container should *only* be referenced in the composition root layer.
+Note that factories are part of this layer and the container can be referenced there (which is necessary to create objects at runtime).
+For example, see ShipStateFactory in the sample project.
+* Prefer constructor injection to field or property injection.
+    * Constructor injection forces the dependency to only be resolved once, at class creation, which is usually what you want.
+In many cases you don't want to expose a public property with your internal dependencies
+    * Constructor injection guarantees no circular dependencies between classes, which is generally a bad thing to do
+    * Constructor injection is more portable for cases where you decide to re-use the code without a DI framework such as Zenject.
+You can do the same with public properties but it's more error prone.
+It's possible to forget to initialize one field and leave the object in an invalid state
+    * Finally, Constructor injection makes it clear what all the dependencies of a class are when another programmer is reading the code.
+They can simply look at the parameter list of the constructor.

-# Tickables / IInitializables
+## <a id="tickables"></a>Tickables / IInitializables

 I prefer to avoid MonoBehaviours when possible in favour of just normal C# classes.
 Zenject allows you to do this much more easily by providing interfaces that mirror functionality that you would normally need to use a MonoBehaviour for.